FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_InternalDoc.md

 # REST API - Internal
 Internal APIs are primarly used by the FTS UI to communicate with the server.
 See also the [REST API DOC](REST_APIDoc.md) for APIs used in integration

+there are two types of Internal API:
+- websocket, using socketIO
+- REST

+## SocketIO
 FTS uses **SocketIO** for the comunication, ensure that you understand SOckectIO concepts:
-- Emits: those are event sent to the client
+- Emits: those are events sent from/to the client with requests
--
+- Listerner: are events that client/server can subscribe to

 In the current release (1.9), FTS supports following Internal API :